 Our Vision for the Future of Quantum Computing

-As we continue to explore problems in the field of quantum computing, we plan to extend our work to new applications, including studying quantum machine learning involving quantum algorithms to perform machine learning and artificial intelligence tasks.
+As we continue to explore problems in the field of quantum computing, we plan to extend our work to new applications.
+For example, we're studying how to apply quantum algorithms to perform machine learning and artificial intelligence tasks.
 In addition, we plan to work on quantum interactive proof systems, using QPUs to form interactive proof systems, verifying and validating quantum computation, and possibly extending our work to the study of quantum-classical networks for cryptographic uses.

 Contact us to collaborate on these problems or to discuss whether quantum computing can benefit your organization in the near or long term.